Un programa de educación acelerada en Somalia planea llegar a los jóvenes no escolarizados

 Bar ama Baro teachers learned new skills about classroom management, preparing lesson plans and evaluating learning outcomes.
 (Foto por: Alinor Osman)

-“I gained a lot of knowledge regarding how to teach the accelerated basiceducation curriculum effectively and manage classes,” says Hassan.
+“I gained a lot of knowledge regarding how to teach the accelerated basicmiducation curriculum effectively and manage classes,” says Hassan.
 “In Somalia, teaching is often viewed as men’s responsibility and as a result the number of female teachers in the whole country is quite small.”

 She adds that by being a competent instructor it will “in turn lead to more girls attending school” and ultimately bygirls being educated, it can contribute to the overall development of our country.”